Hubert Ogunde: Celluloid years

 In the late 1970s, film director Ola Balogun directed two successful Yoruba films.
 The first, "Ajani Ogun", was co-produced with the actor Ade Love.
 The second, "Ija Ominira", starred Ade Love.
 Ogunde decided to join the trend.
 He invited Ola Balogun to direct Aiye, an adaptation of one of his stage plays.
 Ogunde chose the play partly because it attracted crowds during its run of performances.
 Unlike the stage act, the film was shot in such a way as to allow for a sequel.
 The film premiered in 1979, and within a year it had made its money back.
 Aiye explored Yoruba mysticism, the issue of witchcraft and traditional notions of light and darkness.

 Ogunde sold some of his properties to finance the movie.
 The next Ogunde film was Jaiyesinmi, a sequel to Aiye co-directed by Ogunde and Freddie Goode.
 His third film was Aropin N'Tenia, another adaptation of a stage play which had premiered in 1964.
 The film had fewer mystical symbols than those that preceded it.
 Ogunde provided the funds for the production of all of his movies without exception.
 His fourth film was Ayanmo, originally adapted from a play that had been dedicated to his wife, Adeshewa, who had died previously.

-Ogunde established a film village at Ososa, his hometown, to serve as a film shooting studio for his films in 1982.
+Ogunde established a film village in Ososa, his hometown, to serve as a film shooting studio for his films in 1982.
 His last two films, Aropin N'tenia and Ayanmo were shot at the Ogunde film village.